Yankees' Urshela awarded walk after only 3 balls vs Tigers - WTMJ

-DETROIT (AP) — Gio Urshela of the New York Yankees was the beneficiary of an apparent mix-up over the count Friday night, drawing a walk after only three balls.
+DETROIT (AP) — Gio Urshela of the New York Yankees was the beneficiary of a mix-up over the count Friday night, drawing a walk after only three balls.

 Urshela came to the plate in the sixth inning against Detroit.
 After he fouled off several 2-2 pitches, the next offering from Kyle Funkhouser was way outside and went to the backstop.
 Urshela tossed his bat aside and headed to first.
 Nobody from the Tigers appeared to argue.